merijnkok959595/n8nrailway/README.md

 You'll get these pre-installed in your container:

+**Node.js packages:**
 - `axios` — HTTP client for making API calls
 - `cheerio` — jQuery-like HTML parser
 - `moment` — date/time utility

+**Media tools:**
+- `yt-dlp` — Download videos from YouTube and other platforms
+- `ffmpeg` — Video/audio processing and conversion

-Useful if you're scraping, transforming, or fetching stuff in your workflows.
+Useful if you're scraping, transforming, fetching stuff, or working with media in your workflows.

 ---